Newtoneiro/Object_Detection_Backend/README.md

-# Flask Application Setup and Configuration
+# Object Detection Backend Setup and Configuration

-This README provides step-by-step instructions on setting up and running a Python Flask application.
+This README provides step-by-step instructions on setting up and running a Object Detection Backend application.
 The application has specific requirements, environment variables, and relies on a `firebase-sdk.json` file for proper functioning.

 ## Table of Contents